Here’s a closer look at Green Mountain Technology’s 2018 benchmark report

 In fact, “accessorial charges” is the primary driver of parcel cost inflation in 2017.
 Green Mountain Technology notes that this is a departure from past benchmarks, which showed base freight increases as the primary driver.
 They also declare that the best strategy to mitigate price increases is changing the service mix followed by a contract management event.

-In regards to carriers, last year more than 80% of consumers reported using either (or both) FedEx and UPS – and both regional carriers are expected to continue with an upward trend in the forthcoming years.
-Fully integrated and automated shipping solutions approaches carriers with an agnostic view, so as to choose the best option for price and timeliness, not by popularity.
+Regarding carriers, last year more than 80% of consumers reported using either (or both) FedEx and UPS – and both regional carriers are expected to continue with an upward trend in the forthcoming years.
+Fully integrated and automated shipping solutions approaches carriers with an agnostic view, to choose the best option for price and timeliness, not by popularity.
 From customers to carriers to distribution channels, a smart shipping solution must streamline, standardize and simplify complex customer interactions and logistics.
 Think about multi-carrier solutions that function worldwide and enable businesses to be proactive and profitable.

 Now is the time to balance customer experience with efficiency and cost savings.
 Studies are now showing that consumers want fast order fulfillment, different options and omnichannel implementation.
 By putting the right shipping software to work, you are able to work smarter and faster, while serving your customers better.
 Your customers will thank you for it.